Scottish Canadians: Ontario

 Glengarry County in modern day-Ontario is a historic region with much Scottish or Gaelic background.
 This is because it is the site of where many Gaels settled after the Highland Clearances.
 Scottish Gaelic / Canadian Gaelic is a spoken language in the county, but the number of speakers has declined to a great degree.
 Maxville Public School in Maxville, Glengarry still offers the language.
 Also known in the region are the Glengarry Highland Games where many Scottish competitions are held to celebrate Scottish Culture.
 The chief Scottish town in Glengarry was Cornwall, located in modern-day Ontario.
-It was reinforced in 1786 when The ship McDonald arrived at Quebec from Greenock with 520 new pioneers.
+It was reinforced in 1786 when the ship McDonald arrived at Quebec from Greenock with 520 new pioneers.
 Soon immigrants came from all parts of Scotland to make it one of the most important Scots-Canadian communities.
 The Glengarry clansmen managed to get away from their homelands before the British Government's embargo during the war with Napoleon.
 Many other retired officials from the Hudson's Bay Company joined the Glengarry Settlements.

 Another famous Scottish area that came to exert great influence in Ontario was the Perth Settlement, another region of Scottish and military origin.
 Unemployment and suffering following the end of the Napoleonic Wars caused the British government to reverse its former policies and actively encourage emigration.
 In 1815, three loaded transports set sail from Greenock for Upper Canada: the Atlas, the Baptiste Merchant and the Borothy.
 After the War of 1812 ended, many soldiers from the disbanded regiments joined them.
 In 1816, some Scots-Irish from Ulster arrived in the area.
 Many Perth families became prominent in both provincial and national governments.

-An educational institution of Scottish origin is Queen's University in Kingston "the Aberdeen of Canada", founded largely through the efforts of noted scholar George Munroe Grant.
+An educational institution of Scottish origin is Queen's University in Kingston "the Aberdeen of Canada".
 Numerous educational institutions have Scottish influence, one being Sir John A. Macdonald Collegiate Institute, a secondary school located in Toronto, Ontario.
 The crest contains a map of Canada and the symbols of the Macdonald clan: a white coronet, a mailed fist, and crossed crosslets.
 Red, Royal Purple, and White, which predominate in the tartan of Sir John's family clan, Clanranald.